vinotieno/Workforce-Demographic-and-Compensation-Analysis-/README.md

   - Mid Career (Age group (40-49) ) has the highest number of employees with a total number of 288 employees.

 ### Recommendation
-- Based on the analysis, we recommed the following actions
+- Based on the analysis, I would recommed the following actions:
     - Develop policies to promote fair representation across all ethnic groups.
     - Organize cultural awareness programs to celebrate diversity.
     - Track ethnicity trends in hiring, promotions, and exits.